The Xamarin.Android build process is responsible for gluing everything

 .apk files) which the Xamarin.Android build system can generate:

-Release builds, which are fully self-contained and don't require additional packages to execute.
-These are the packages which would be provided to an App store.
+Release builds, which are fully self-contained and don't require extra packages to execute.
+These are the packages that are provided to an App store.

 Debug builds, which are not.